crazyelectron-io/crazyelectron-blog/content/gpg-key-gen.md

 with-subkey-fingerprint
 ```

-When listing keys, you will get alle the details without the need for additional options on the command line.
+When listing keys, you will get all the details without the need for additional options on the command line.
 The only bad thing about GnuPG is that it displays the fingerprints with a space between each hex byte, so we need a little tweaking to make the output usefull for other commands that require the fingerprint as input.

 ```shell